-Mayor's Report 11/05/2025
+Mayor's Report

-to 15/06/2025
+11/05/2025 to

-This report provides a summary of Mayoral goals, and also support Newbury Town Council's goals, the primary themes are selected for each engagement below; this may include more than one goal.
+This report provides a summary of Mayoral engagement over the period indicated above.
+The report is intended as a summary, and whilst in most cases an engagement may address multiple Mayoral goals, and also support Newbury Town Council's goals, the primary themes are selected for each engagement below; this may include more than one goal.